Flu Shots and the Pandemic

 Flu season can be miserable for everyone.
 Parents have to deal with sick kids at home.
-Employers have to deal with employees taking sick time.
-Doctors offices are hard to get into for an appointment.
-Add in people dealing with the coronavirus pandemic.
-It seems more important than ever to get, and stay, educated on flu shots and the pandemic.
+Employers have to arrange coverage for employees taking sick time.
+Doctors’ offices are hard to get into for an appointment.

-So, who should get a flu shot?
+So, who should get flu shots?
 How much could it cost?
 Which shots are available where?
 How can an FSA or HSA help?

-The CDC encourages most people over six months old to get a flu vaccine every year.
-The people who are at high risk for developing flu-related complications include:
+The CDC encourages yearly flu shots for everyone over six months old.
+Those who are at high risk for developing flu-related complications include:

 • Children younger than 5, especially those younger than 2